 Adam’s wife files a claim with the insurer, only to find out that the company is investigating her husband’s death to determine the validity of her claim.

-It is a time period during which the insurer has the right to investigate the death of a policyholder and review the claim filed by the beneficiaries in order to rule out the possibility of misrepresentation or fraud.
+The contestability period is a time period during which the insurer has the right to investigate the death of a policyholder and review the claim filed by the beneficiaries in order to rule out the possibility of misrepresentation or fraud.

 It can be anywhere from one to two years, depending on the insurance provider you choose and the state you live in.
 A two-year contestability period is common.